meenulekha/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findJohnDoe.png)
+* `find participant` returns all participants in the list

+### Exporting a selected group: `link`
+Produce a csv file with selected participants' contact information to provide to sponsor.
+The csv file will be saved in the selectedParticipants folder with the name list.csv.

+Format: `link id [MORE_ID]`

+* The number of ids is not limited
+* The order of the ids does not matter
+* The ids should be valid and in the list
+* The ids should be separated by a space

+Examples:
+* `link 1 2 3` returns a csv file with the contact information of participants 1, 2, and 3
+* `link 1` returns a csv file with the contact information of participant 1
+* `link 1 2 3 4 5` returns a csv file with the contact information of participants 1, 2, 3, 4, and 5

+Warning:
+* comma in the comment might cause the csv file to be corrupted.
+Do not open the list.csv file while the application is running.

 ### Removing a person : `Remove`